lingxijin/lingxijin.github.io/_pages/about.md

 Lingxi holds a Master’s degree in Educational Technology from Ewha Womans University and has contributed to multiple national research projects on AI-based recommendation systems and engineering education reform.
 Her recent research has been accepted at leading conferences, including CHI 2025, AIED 2025, and ICLS 2025.
 Driven by a passion to design equitable and reflective learning environments, she aspires to bridge research and practice by building AI-augmented educational systems that empower diverse learners across disciplines.

-If you are seeking any form of academic cooperation, please feel free to email me at **jinlingxi@ewha.ac.kr**.
+If you are seeking any form of academic cooperation, please feel free to contact me at **jinlingxi@ewha.ac.kr**.

 # 🔥 News